Brett-Tanner/Journal/Apr_23.md

 - Users

-  - [] User sign up form needs to remember names as well, do the same as you did for the user#edit form
+  - [] Hide address info and phone number once entered to sign up, staff can see by entering PIN
+  - [] Redirect to P-up privacy policy and require acceptance before accessing app
+  - [] SM can only log in from their school's IP address
+    - Implement through an 'AllowedIPs' table
+      - Name and IP fields on this table
+    - Probably with a through table???
+  - [] Timeout admin users after a while
+  - [] On SM/AM profile
+    - Show table for each event
+      - Internal , reservations, external and total kids
+      - Number of photobook sales
+      - Total revenue from internal & reservation (sum of invoices)
+      - Total revenue from external Ss
+      - Total revenue for event
+      - Goal revenue

 - Requests/Bugfixes
+  - [] Parent children are not updated after redirect from merge child
-  - [] Sort out the invoice change view formatting on event children so HTML tags are removed but newlines aren't
+  - [] Sort out the invoice change view formatting on event children so HTML tags are removed but newlines aren't (probably just open the full versions view in a new tab)
-  - [] Make options a check box, not a button
-  - [] Add names of registered time slots to a box on the price bar which expands up and down when clicked
-  - [] Staff shouldn't see option to add/claim child
+  - [] Stop printing the weird extra info on attendance sheets

 #### What I learned